Thorn (letter): Old English

-The letter thorn was used for writing Old English very early on, as was ð, also called eth.
+The letter thorn was used in Old English very early on, as was ð, which was called eth.
 Unlike eth, thorn remained in common use through most of the Middle English period.
 Both letters were used for the phoneme /θ/, sometimes by the same scribe.
 This sound was regularly realised in Old English as the voiced fricative [ð] between voiced sounds, but either letter could be used to write it; the modern use of [ð] in phonetic alphabets is not the same as the Old English orthographic use.
 A thorn with the ascender crossed (Ꝥ) was a popular abbreviation for the word that.

 Middle and Early Modern English

 The modern digraph th began to grow in popularity during the 14th century; at the same time, the shape of Þ grew less distinctive, with the letter losing its ascender (becoming similar in appearance to the old wynn (Ƿ, ƿ), which had fallen out of use by 1300, and to ancient through modern P, p).
 By this stage, th was predominant and the use of Þ was largely restricted to certain common words and abbreviations.
 This was the longest-lived use, though with the arrival of movable type printing, the substitution of y for Þ became ubiquitous, leading to the common "ye", as in 'Ye Olde Curiositie Shoppe'.
 One major reason for this was that Y existed in the printer's types that were imported from Belgium and the Netherlands, while Þ did not.
-The word was never pronounced with a "y" sound, though, even when so written.
+The word was never pronounced as /j/, as in ⟨yes⟩, though, even when so written.
 The first printing of the King James Version of the Bible in 1611 used ye for "the" in places such as Job 1:9, John 15:1, and Romans 15:29.
 It also used yt as an abbreviation for "that", in places such as 2 Corinthians 13:7.
 All were replaced in later printings by the or that, respectively.